Select a Language:

 To help consumers make a truly cruelty free choice, in 1997 a coalition of international animal protection organisations, including ECEAE Members, launched the Humane Cosmetics Standard, symbolised by our Leaping Bunny logo which continues to certify brands to this day.
 Now, almost 500 cosmetics and household product companies are approved as free from animal testing.

 A ban was finally negotiated in the European Union in February 2003 which saw a phased approach agreed.
 The first stage was implemented on 11th March 2009, when the 7th amendment to the Cosmetics Directive brought into force two bans, and it became illegal to test cosmetic ingredients on animals anywhere in the EU and to sell or import into the EU any ingredients to be used in cosmetics tested on animals after that date.
 However, three types of animal tests were exempt from this until March 2013 in order to allow non-animal alternatives to be validated.

-However, in 2011 it became clear that the European Commission’s scientists were set to recommend delaying the final part of the ban for up to ten years to allow alternatives to be developed.
+Sadly, it became clear in 2011 that the European Commission’s scientists were set to recommend delaying the final part of the ban for up to ten years to allow alternatives to be developed.
 The ECEAE immediately launched our dynamic No Cruel Cosmetics campaign and set about making the case for the ban.
 With the support of politicians, cruelty-free cosmetics companies, celebrities and quarter of a million concerned citizens Europe has listened and the ban is set to come into force in March 2013 as promised!

 However, the story certainly does not end here.
-Shockingly over 12 million animals are used in experiments across the EU every year – that’s 137 animals suffering in cruel tests every 10 minutes.
+Shockingly over 11 million animals are used in experiments across the EU every year – that’s over 31,500 animals suffering in cruel tests every day.
 Our work is most definitely not over.
 Today we lead campaigning on all animal testing issues in Europe, and are the only organisation solely dedicated to being a voice for animals in EU laboratories.